 The program specific courses run 12 weeks in length, while the general education courses run 16 weeks in length.
-Classes may include Vet Nursing Care, Vet Clinical Pathology, Small Animal Disease and Medical Care, Vet Anatomy and Physiology, and Emergency and Critical Care Medicine.
+Classes for this veterinary technician associate degree may include:

 Upon competition of the program students will be prepared to sit for the Veterinary Technician National Exam.

 A 32 credit online Veterinary Certification is also available but does not fully prepare students for the national exam.

 San Juan is certified through AVMA-CVTEA.